Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Stop motion animation.

-What I do is I break out so slowly and in small increments that they don't realize I'm
+What I do is I break out so slowly and in small increments

-moving until they play it all back on the CCTV at a much higher rate.
+until they play it all back on the CCTV at a much higher rate.

 That would be fun.

-You know, and then they see me escaping
+You know, and they see me escape.

-and they shout stop, but I've been stopped the whole time
+and they shout, stop, but I've been stopped the whole time.

 So much so that you're basically hiding in plain sight there.